Topic Editors

 Dear Colleagues,

-With the advent of the global digital economy and industrial upgrading, technical and vocational education and training (TVET) have been closely linked to the social and economic development of a country or region.
-From the evolution of agricultural and industrial societies to the current digital society, it can be observed that the human resources trained by vocational education play a key role in these evolutionary stages.
-Therefore, the implementation and sustainability of vocational education and training have received attention from education experts and governments around the world.
-Research and exploration in this area are particularly important in order to prepare for the new changes in vocational education and training.
-Therefore, this Special Issue aims to examine the sustainability of vocational education and how vocational schools should respond to the uncertainties in this context in the post-epidemic era.
-This Special Issue will include articles of high academic value in different fields of vocational education, such as policy, curriculum and teaching, teacher training, and information technology construction, etc., for the reference of experts and scholars from all over the world who are interested in vocational education.
-Based on the above-mentioned objectives, the following topics may be included in this Special Issue:
+With the advent of the global digital economy and industrial upgrades, technical and vocational education, and training (TVET) have been closely linked to the social and economic development of a country or region.
+From the evolution of agricultural and industrial societies to the current digital society, we can see that the human resources trained by vocational education play a key role in these evolutionary stages.
+Therefore, the implementation and sustainability of TVET is receiving attention from education experts and governments around the world.
+Research and exploration in this area is particularly important to prepare for the new changes in TVET.
+At the same time, as an important branch of discipline, the psychological theories based on vocational education should also be valued.
+This is closely related to talent cultivation, formal vocational education, informal vocational education, career development, vocational planning and so on.

-• Sustainable promotion of TVET policies
+• Sustainable promotion of TVET policies;

-• Sustainable development of TVET programs
+• Sustainable development of TVET programs;

-• Sustainable development of TVET and teacher training
+• Sustainable development of TVET and Teacher Training;

-• Sustainable development of vocational education informatization
+• Sustainable development of vocational education informatization;

-• Sustainable development of vocational and technical universities
+• Sustainable development of vocational and technical universities;

-• Sustainable development of professional education and talent training
+• Sustainable development of professional education and talent training;

 Dr. Jian-Hong Ye